-Doctors are not the only people who can fail when giving a patient care.
-Other people include:
+Doctors aren’t the only one’s who can fail when giving a patient care.
+Medical negligence can be committed by:

 There are many different forms of medical malpractice involving different medical professionals.
 The following are some examples of common types of medical malpractice:

 The above are only some of the many ways that a doctor or another medical professional can make serious errors and cause significant injury and losses for patients.
-If you believe that your doctor made a negligent error, please call our medical malpractice attorney at Hartman Law Firm today to discuss a possible claim.
+If you believe that your doctor made a negligent error, please call Frank 843-300-7600

 Medical malpractice claims are highly technical and proving that a mistake rose to the level of medical negligence and breached the required standard of care can be challenging.
 These cases require the analysis and opinions of medical experts who can testify to the fact that a doctor strayed from the expected medical standards in a particular situation.
 A law firm that regularly represents clients in medical malpractice cases will have access to a network of experts and the resources to retain these experts on your behalf.